ALMendonca96/pontocli/readme.md

 ## Features

-- **Add Work Hours**: Record the hours you worked on specific dates, including entry, lunch break, return from lunch, and exit times.
+- **Add Work Hours**: Record the hours you worked on specific dates.
 - **View Work Hours**: Display the recorded work hours for a given date.
 - **Delete Work Hours**: Remove specific hours from a recorded workday.